-This special bacteria is extremely hardy, survives stomach acid with ease, and can make the full trip from your to mouth – to intestines – to colon - to colonize you in a powerful way.
-L. plantarum is a welcome guest that works mightily for you by fiercely attacking pathogenic (bad) bacteria in our bodies.
+This special bacteria is extremely hardy, survives stomach acid with ease, and can make the full trip from your to mouth – to your intestines – to your colon - to colonize you in a powerful way.
+L. plantarum is a welcome guest that works mightily for you by fiercely attacking pathogenic (bad) bacteria in your body.
 It will strengthen your good bacteria by killing the bad guys, and then helps your own good bacteria grow stronger, and helps it to be more resistant to future invasions of pathogens.

 Help for IBS:

 A study was done on 40 IBS1 (Irritable Bowel Syndrome) patients who began taking the probiotic Lactobacillus plantarum.
 After 4 weeks, all patients treated with Lactobacillus plantarum reported resolution of their abdominal pain as compared to eleven patients from a placebo group.
 More studies are being done that are finding the same results and the quality of life in the patients is greatly improving.

 |Help for flatulence: In addition to helping with IBS, this bacteria in cultured veggies has been found to help with gas and flatulence.
 Sixty patients2 were given a placebo or Lactobacillus plantarum.
 The L. plantarum patients reported a large reduction in flatulence compared to the placebo group.

 |Resistant to most antibiotics: Studies have consistently shown that L. plantarum is resistant to most antibiotics.3 Since it's a transient bacteria, it's important to have it often so it will stay in the body, especially during antibiotic use.

 |Keeping foods safe: Scientists studying lactic acid fermentation in cultured vegetables, such as those made with Lactobacillus plantarum, have shown this to be one of the safest ways to preserve food.3